briandconnelly/nicheconstruct/paper/02_methods.md

 Through mutations, individuals gain adaptations to their environment, which increase reproductive fitness, and allow those lineages to rise in abundance.
 Migration among neighboring subpopulations allows more successful lineages to spread.

-In our expanded model, subpopulations modify their local environment.
+In our expanded model, subpopulations additionally modify their local environment.
 As this process occurs, environmental changes feed back to affect selection.
-We perform simulations using this model to explore how niche construction affects this adaptation process and whether selective feedbacks enable cooperation to be maintained.
+We explore how niche construction affects this process of adaptation and whether cooperation can be maintained because of selective feedbacks.

 ## Model Description